upthebuzzard/upthebuzzard.github.io/_games/boulesless.md

 Considering only in-bounds non-boules, the player with a non-boule nearest the jack scores one point.
 If that player has two non-boules nearest the jack they score 2 points.
 The remaining players are ranked according to how close their closest non-boule was to the jack.

+# The Crucial Bit

 For round two, the player furthest from the jack in round one gets to choose two non-boules from the set of all non-boules used by the players in the previous round.
 Then the next furthest player chooses two non-boules and so on until the winner of the previous round is obliged to use whatever two non-boules are left.
 Ideally, and hopefully humourously, these should be the worst, most useless, least effective non-boules of the set.

 From round two onwards, the player furthest from the jack in the previous round gets first choice of non-boules and throws the jack.

+_Aside: Did you get the crucial bit?
+This is what adds depth to the game._

 First player to accrue 10 points wins overall.